from a handpicked tutor in LIVE 1-to-1 classes

 Answer: Area of the given trapezium is 105 in2.

 FAQs on Area of Trapezium

-How to Find the Area of Trapezium Without Height?
+How to Calculate the Area of Trapezium Without Height?

 If the height of the trapezium is not given and all its sides are given instead, then we will divide it into two right triangles and a rectangle.
 The areas of each of these shapes can be calculated and added to find the area of the given trapezium.

-How to Calculate Area of Trapezium Using Base and Height?
+How to Calculate the Area of Trapezium Using Bases and Height?

 What are the Formulas for Perimeter and Area of Trapezium?

 The area of a trapezium can be calculated using the formula: A = ½ × (a + b) × h.
 While the formula to calculate the perimeter of the trapezium is given as: P = a + b + c + d.

 - a and b are the parallel sides

 - c and d are the non-parallel sides